Film Career Finder

 Career Overview

-An Actor embodies a character in a film, TV show, or other type of content.
-With research of that character, memorization of dialogue, and collaboration with the Director of the project, an Actor brings from script to screen a dynamic and dimensional character.
+An actor embodies a character in a film, TV show, or other type of scripted content.
+With extensive research, memorization, and collaboration with the director of the project, they turn words on the page into dynamic and believable on-screen performances.

 Alternate Titles